 Construction and equipment of greenhouses and related structures.
 Physiological principles involved in the growing and correct timing of vegetables and flower crops are studied and related to commercially viable plant production.
-Plant nutrition, propagation, and greenhouse management are also considered.
+Plant nutrition,

 PS335: Landscape Plant Production (A)

 Instructor: Prof. Mapplebeck Prerequisites: PS100, B100 Preparatories: B260, B265